Key interests (as of today)

 - What drives the oxygenation of marine basins over decadal, centennial and multimillenial timescales?
 (How: applying productivity and redox proxies to a collection of high-resolution sediment cores from oxygen-deficient marine settings)

-- What is the faith of modern Oxygen Minimum Zones as they start responding to climate change?
+- What is the fate of modern Oxygen Minimum Zones as they start responding to climate change?
 (How: finding past analogs for quick reoxygenation and deoxygenation in the sedimentary and rock record)

 - What redox processes occur during the settling of marine snow before it reaches the sea bottom?
 (How: comparing the geochemistry of sediment trap material with recently-deposited marine sediments)

 - What novel proxy toolboxes can we use to track past changes in productivity and redox?
 (How: refining the δ238U proxy in modern anoxic settings)

 Detailed topics (current and past)

 The biogeochemical cycling of major, minor and trace elements and their isotopes is key for understanding important questions on the oceans of our planet: how they function, how they evolved and what will their faith be with exponentially increasing human presence.
 This research, only made possible with the help and ideas of numerous friends/collaborators from a broad range of institutions (CICIMAR-IPN, UNAM, UABCS, UABC, CICESE, UCR, UCSC, UCSD, UCLA, USC, UCI, UCB, FURG, ICBM, CEREGE, Russian Academy of Sciences, University of Leeds, Cardiff University and Utrecht University), countries (Mexico, United States, Brazil, France, United Kindom, Netherlands, Germany, Russia) and funding agencies (CONACYT, UC MEXUS, COFAA, NSF, NASA, IODP, IAEA), is what keeps me up late at night responding to emails and definitely what makes me wake up in the morning (late morning, of course) for long oceanic expeditions and lab sessions.

 OXYGEN MINIMUM ZONE FLUCTUATIONS OVER ANNUAL, DECADAL, CENTENNIAL AND MILLENIAL TIMESCALES